 - Exacerbation of dry eye problems, usually transient settling after 6 months

 This is a very rare complication associated with high order corrections, thin or mechanically unstable (keratoconic) corneas.
 In such eyes the corneas become unstable after and bow forward (ectasia) in an irregular manner months or years after laser surgery.
 This can be a very serious complication causing significant visual disturbance, even necessitating corneal grafting.
-Such cases are rare and with increasing knowledge getting rarer, less than 0.5%.
-Knowledgeable surgeons generally regard treatments above –10 diopters as somewhat invasive and do not always recommend unless the eye is of adequate thickness and mechanically stable.
-In order to minimize the risk of ectasia, careful and though pre-operative examination using the most technology advanced corneal scanning systems is mandatory to exclude patients with mechanically unstable corneas from LASIK treatment.
-In addition advanced flap cutting systems such as those offered by femtosecond lasers, reduce the risk of thicker than expected flaps being cut.
-Ectasia has been reported after PRK and LASEK but as these procedures are less invasive in terms of reducing corneal biomechanical stability, it is a very rare event indeed after these surface procedures.
+Such cases are rare and, with increasing knowledge, getting rarer(less than 0.5%).
+Knowledgeable surgeons generally regard treatments above 10 diopters as somewhat invasive and do not always recommend them, unless the patients eye is of adequate thickness and mechanically stable.
+In order to minimise the risk of ectasia careful and thorough pre-operative examination, using the most technology advanced corneal scanning systems, is mandatory to exclude patients with mechanically unstable corneas from LASIK treatment.
+In addition, advanced flap cutting systems, such as those offered by femtosecond lasers, reduce the risk of thicker than expected flaps being cut.
+Ectasia has been reported after PRK and LASEK but, as these procedures are less invasive in terms of reducing corneal biomechanical stability, it is a very rare event indeed after these surface procedures.

-In order to provide the most advanced diagnostic and laser technology for his patient care, Mr. O'Brart performs his laser procedures at two highly respected laser centres in Harley and Wimpole Street in the heart of London's West End.
-He uses the latest generation flying-spot Excimer Lasers, which have active rapid response eye-tracking systems, reliable German technology and engineering, and provide advanced wavefront-optimized treatments.
-State of the art pre-operative diagnostic scanning systems are employed and systems to account for eye rotational errors during surgery, which are especially important in treating high degrees of astigmatism, are available.
-He has access to the latest femotosecond laser technology to allow accurate and safe corneal flap creation for all laser, thin-flap LASIK, which is Mr. O'Brart's preferred specifications for performing LASIK.
-Pre-operative examinations and counselling, laser surgeries and aftercare are provided by Mr. O'Brart himself.
+In order to provide the most advanced diagnostic and laser technology for his patients care, Professor O'Brart performs his laser procedures at two highly respected laser centres in Harley Street and Wimpole Street in the heart of London's West End.
+He uses the latest generation flying-spot Excimer lasers, which have active rapid response eye-tracking systems, reliable German technology and engineering, and provide advanced wavefront-optimised treatments.
+State of the art pre-operative diagnostic scanning systems are employed and systems, to account for eye rotational errors during surgery(which are especially important in treating high degrees of astigmatism) are available.
+He has access to the latest femtosecond laser technology, to allow accurate and safe corneal flap creation for all laser, thin-flap LASIK, which is Professor O'Brart's preferred specifications for performing LASIK.
+Pre-operative examinations and counselling, laser surgeries and aftercare are provided by Professor O'Brart himself.

 Tailoring your correction to your eyes, age and needs

-During your consultation, Mr. O'Brart will thoroughly discuss your lifestyle (hobbies and occupation), visual needs and visual capabilities so that any attempted correction can be optimized for your own particular way of life and visual requirements.
+During your consultation, Professor O'Brart will thoroughly discuss your lifestyle (occupation and hobbies), visual needs and visual capabilities, so that any attempted correction can be optimised for your own particular way of life and visual requirements.
 It is important to remember that although long-term follow-up indicates good stability of Excimer laser corrections, the optics of your eye will change with the natural aging process.
 Excimer laser surgery only addresses the corneal refractive power.
-It does not correct for presbyopia, which is the inability due hardening of the lens with age to focus the lens to read.
+It does not correct for presbyopia which is the inability, due hardening of the lens with age, to focus the lens to read.
 Such changes usually begin around the mid-forties and progress until about the age of seventy.
-Dependence on reading spectacles in suitable individuals can, however, be reduced by inducing a blended mono-vision treatment, in which the dominant eye is corrected fully for distance vision, and the non-dominant eye is either treated to induce or left a low short-sighted correction so that this eye can be used to read without glasses.
+Dependence on reading spectacles in suitable individuals can, however, be reduced by inducing a blended mono-vision treatment, in which the dominant eye is corrected fully for distance vision and the non-dominant eye is either treated to induce or left a low short-sighted correction, so that this eye can be used to read without glasses.

 Booking an Appointment for a Refractive Surgery Consultation

-Mr. David O'Brart has been a consultant Ophthalmic Surgeon in private practice and at St. Thomas' and Guy's Hospitals since 1996.
+Professor David O'Brart has been a Consultant Ophthalmic Surgeon in private practice and at Guy's and St. Thomas' Hospitals since 1996.
 He has been involved with laser refractive surgery since the first clinical trials in 1990.
-He is an international expert who has over 70 scientific publications in major ophthalmic scientific journals and has written books and contributed book chapters to major texts in this field.
-He is a council member of the United Kingdom and Ireland Society of Cataract and Refractive Surgeons.
+He is an international expert who has over 120 scientific publications in major ophthalmic scientific journals and has written books and contributed book chapters to major texts in this field.
+He is a Past President, Treasurer and Council Member of the United Kingdom and Ireland Society of Cataract and Refractive Surgeons.
 He has lectured throughout the world and continues to do so.
-He has organised and chaired a number of symposia both nationally and internationally on refractive surgery.
-He has extensive experience in all three procedures (PRK, LASIK and LASEK) which he regularly performs.
-His more recent and extensive experience with LASEK has made this his preferred technique although continued developments with the advent of femtosecond laser technology and thin-flap LASIK make this procedure, in his opinion, safer than it was a few years ago and especially suitable in few of its fast recovery for long-sighted corrections.
+He has organised and chaired numerous symposia, both nationally and internationally, on refractive surgery.

-If you are interested in refractive laser surgery, please do not hesitate to contact Elizabeth, Margaret or Christine on 01702 586656, so that a mutually convenient appointment time can be arranged.
+If you are interested in refractive laser surgery, please do not hesitate to contact Elizabeth, Christine or Karen on 01702 586656, so that a mutually convenient appointment time can be arranged.